Slow dev loops break flow state and make for a frustrating experience.

 Accelerate your dev loop

-Draft models with live reload are available today for Baseten users.
-Just upgrade to the latest version of the Baseten Python client and check the docs for more complete examples.
+Development deployments are available today for Baseten users.
+Just upgrade to the latest version of Truss and check the docs for more complete examples.

-And if you’re not yet using Baseten to deploy your models, sign up today to accelerate your dev loop with draft models and the entire Baseten platform.
+And if you’re not yet using Baseten to deploy your models, sign up today to accelerate your dev loop with development deployments and the entire Baseten platform.